 2. Analyze competitors’ mentions

-Spying your competitor’s backlinks is not enough.
+Spying on your competitor’s backlinks is not enough.
 You should also know when their brand name is mentioned on the internet.

 Whether it’s a mention on social media, a forum, or a website, you’ll know by using Mention.